billjzy/weatherApp/README.md

 * Bootstrap
 * Node.js - Koa framework

-> AngularJS send GET quests to public APIs
+> AngularJS sends GET requests to public APIs
 > Node.js as http server listens on port 8080, @localhost
 > node.js working as a static server, sends html to the client